 All Emergency purchase documentation shall be maintained in Purchasing for inspection.
-The CPO has authorized City Departments to purchase goods or services for emergencies up to the limits set forth in Administrative Instruction 3-3.
+The CPO has authorized City Departments to purchase goods or services for emergencies up to the limits set forth in Chapter 1.
 For emergency purchases in excess of those limits, approval from the CPO shall be obtained.
 To obtain approval for emergency purchases, the City Department must submit an Emergency Justification Form to the CPO.
 The City Department should try and obtain approval prior to ordering the good or service required, however, it is understood this may not always be feasible.
-The Form serves to document and justify the need for an emergency purchase and the reasons for selecting the particular vendor for the need.
-The Form shall be signed by the Department Director and submitted with an Emergency requisition type in ePro.
-An emergency PO shall be required to be submitted to the vendor prior to the City receiving any billings from the vendor.
+The Form serves to document and justify the need for an Emergency purchase and the reasons for selecting the particular vendor for the need.
+The Form shall be signed by the Department Director and submitted with an Emergency requisition type in the financial system.
+The City will not pay invoices submitted for goods or services until an emergency PO is approved and processed.

 In determining whether an emergency exists, City Departments and Department Directors should be mindful that a true emergency is not simply when a City Department has the urgent need for a PO.
-If the City Department wants a purchase to be expedited because it would like to have its purchase completed sooner than the standard process, the use of an emergency purchase method is not a valid methodology.
-Similarly, an emergency purchase request should not be used to encumber funds from the current year's budget.
+If the City Department wants a purchase to be expedited because it would like to have its purchase completed sooner than the standard process, the use of an Emergency purchase method is not a valid methodology.
+Similarly, an Emergency purchase request should not be used to encumber funds from the current year's budget.
 Also, if a City Department has already purchased a non-emergency good or service without going through the proper procedures, the use of an emergency purchase to obtain a PO is not valid.